A. Le Coq: History

 Direct predecessors of the oldest Estonian brewery that has been continuously operating – A. Le Coq – in Tartu are the breweries of B. J. Hesse (1800) and J. R. Schramm (1826).
 In course of time, a large enterprise Tivoli Ltd. formed from these companies, the owner of which called it in 1913 A. Le Coq Ltd.

 Company A. Le Coq & Co. dealing with beverage trade was established in Prussia in 1807 by a family bearing the same name.
-In the 1820s, Albert von Le Coq settled in London to trade with the products of the family's wine manor.
+In the 1820s, Albert J. L. Le Coq settled in London to trade with the products of the family's wine manor.
 He soon started to bottle and export under his name Russian Imperial stout.
 He ordered that special dark and strong top-fermented beer from the big breweries in London where the drink was bottled, especially taking into consideration the taste preferences of Russian market.

 High customs duties levied in Russia and increasingly more frequent forging of the reputable trademark forced A. Le Coq & Co.
 (Russia) Ltd. that had been transformed into a private limited group in 1904 to move its headquarters and bottling plant from London to St. Petersburg.

 The owners of A. Le Coq were looking for many years for a suitable brewery to manufacture Imperial stout in Russia, in the end Tivoli Ltd. in Tartu proved to be chosen, where the company is operating today.